Gluten Development

 | Fermentation | Gas production strengthens and stretches network | Folding during bulk helps |

-When you want less gluten
+When do you want less gluten?

 Not all baking benefits from strong gluten.
 Some products require minimal development for a tender texture: